mac-attac/eat-da-burger/README.md

 ## Installation

-This app is deployed on Heroku and can be utilized here:
+This app is deployed on Heroku and can be utilized [here](https://stark-dawn-98270.herokuapp.com/).

 ## Usage